Kitty FAQs

 We don't know for sure, but she looks a lot like a Birman.
 A lot of people think she's a Ragdoll, but she doesn't have the typical Ragdoll temperament.

-Does Charlene have a fan club?
+Do Charlene and Wylla have a fan club?

 Will you ever adopt one of your foster kittens?